Electric buses being charged banner image

 About Us

-The SCIS is being delivered in partnership by ECCI and the Improvement Service, jointly funded by Scottish Government and all 32 local authorities.
+The Scottish Climate Intelligence Service (SCIS) is delivered in partnership by the Edinburgh Climate Change Institute (ECCI) and the Improvement Service, jointly funded by Scottish Government and all of Scotland's 32 local authorities.
 Our team has a range of skills and experience to support delivery of climate action.

 Delivering net zero for Scotland by 2045 means taking action at the local level.
-Local authorities are already leading net zero delivery for our towns, cities and regions.
-The Scottish Climate Intelligence Service (SCIS) works with all 32 of Scotland’s local authorities to help deliver climate action at the scale and pace needed.
+Local authorities are climate leaders and SCIS works with all 32 Scottish local authorities to help deliver climate action at the scale and pace needed.
 We want to support them to design, manage and deliver plans for area-wide emissions reduction, targeting all sources of emissions within their local authority area.
-We do this by;
+We do this by:

 We also know that climate change is not just about emissions, and that understanding and delivering the wider benefits of climate action, notably for adaptation, nature, health and inequality, are vital to society and critical to net zero delivery.